firecmsco/firecms/website/docs/properties/custom_fields.md

 sidebar_label: Custom fields
 ---

+Custom fields allow you to customize the field that it is displayed in the form, related to a specific property.
+These fields use your own logic to render the corresponding view, and are responsible for updating the underlying property value.

 If you need a custom field for your property you can do it by passing a React component to the `Field` prop of a property `config`.
 The React component must accept the props of type [`FieldProps`](../api/interfaces/fieldprops).